Do these 3 things to avoid the serious health risks of running your own businesses

 Yes, the 3Rs overlap.
 Just go with it.

 We rarely suggest reading full academic texts because, well, that’s not living.
-But this one, called “Lets Focus on Solutions to Entrepreneurial Ill-Being!”, is a worthwhile read for entrepreneurs and busy workers alike, as both an utterly practical lifestyle guide, and an efficient crash course in mounds of research on how to thrive while slaying it at work.
+But this one, called “Let’s Focus on Solutions to Entrepreneurial Ill-Being!,” is a worthwhile read for entrepreneurs and busy workers alike, as both an utterly practical lifestyle guide and an efficient crash course in mounds of research on how to thrive while slaying it at work.